rampantdev/100-days-of-code/log.md

 #Python
 Spent time debugging my script to parse directory structures.
 Have an issue using shutil.copy() to move files to the appropriate locations.
 Still fixing.. .

+##FILL IN DATA FROM WHEN I WAS TRAVELLING

+### Day xx May 20, 2017 - tweeting
+Reacquiainting myself with tweepy and beginning some twitter automation efforts.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)